vuejs/vue-test-utils/docs/upgrading-to-v1/README.md

 ### Upgrading to V1.0

-After a long time in beta, Vue Test Utils finally released v1.0!
-Some APIs that made sense during beta but turned out to be not such a good idea were deprecated.
-This guide will help you migrate away from the deprecation warnings you may be seeing if you were using the beta heavily.
+After a long time in Beta, Vue Test Utils finally released v1.0!
+We deprecated some methods that were not helpful, so you might see several deprecation warnings after upgrading.
+This guide will help you migrate away from them.

 You can read the release notes for V1 [here](https://github.com/vuejs/vue-test-utils/releases) or the discussion around the deprecations [here](https://github.com/vuejs/rfcs/pull/161).